 Berkshire does not have a policy regarding the consideration of diversity in identifying nominees for director.
 In identifying director nominees, the Governance Committee does not seek diversity, however defined.
 Instead, as previously discussed, the Governance Committee looks for individuals who have very high integrity, business savvy, an owner-oriented attitude and a deep genuine interest in the Company.
-With respect to the selection of director nominees at the 2019 Annual Meeting of Shareholders, the Governance Committee recommends the Board nominate each of the 14 directors currently serving on the Board.
+As previously indicated, Mr. Gates will be retiring from the Board.
+With respect to the selection of director nominees at the 2020 Annual Meeting of Shareholders, the Governance Committee recommends the Board nominate the other 13 directors currently serving on the Board as well as Mr. Chenault.

 Berkshire's Governance Committee has a policy under which it will consider recommendations presented by shareholders.
 A shareholder wishing to submit such a recommendation should send a letter to the Secretary of the Corporation at 3555 Farnam Street, Omaha, NE 68131.
 The mailing envelope must contain a clear notation that the enclosed letter is a "Director Nominee Recommendation."
-The Secretary must receive the recommendation by December 15, 2019, for it to be considered by the Committee for the 2020 Annual Meeting of Shareholders.
+The Secretary must receive the recommendation by December 15, 2020, for it to be considered by the Committee for the 2021 Annual Meeting of Shareholders.
 The letter must identify the author as a shareholder and provide a brief summary of the candidate's qualifications.
 At a minimum, candidates recommended for nomination to the Board of Directors must meet the director independence standards of the New York Stock Exchange.
 The Governance Committee's policy provides that candidates recommended by shareholders will be evaluated using the same criteria as are applied to all other candidates.